-The Corporation has two clinical-stage cancer vaccines: DPX-Survivac and DPX-0907.
-Immunovaccine believes the principles behind a successful therapeutic cancer vaccine should include a targeted antigen and an effective adjuvanting and vaccine delivery technology, combined with a complementary therapeutic strategy.
-Antigens used in both DPX-Survivac and DPX-0907 are believed to specifically target tumor cells without harming normal, healthy cells.
+The Corporation has a clinical-stage cancer immunotherapy, DPX-Survivac.
+Immunovaccine believes the principles behind a successful cancer immunotherapy should include a targeted antigen and an effective adjuvanting and vaccine delivery technology, combined with a complementary therapeutic strategy.
+Antigens used in DPX-Survivac are believed to specifically target tumor cells without harming normal, healthy cells.
 These antigens are combined with the Corporation's DepoVaxTM platform in an effort to optimize the presentation of these antigens to the immune system, resulting in an enhanced immune response.
 To be successful against cancer, the Corporation believes the vaccine must be administered in the right therapeutic setting, ideally soon after a tumor has been identified and treated by surgery, chemotherapy and/or other therapies that reduce tumor bulk.
 Immunovaccine also believes that the effect of the vaccine may be enhanced if an immune modulator is used simultaneously to prevent a patient's immune system from overriding the positive response to the vaccine.
 The Corporation's goal in Immuno-Oncology is to advance its proprietary vaccines in combination trials with pharmaceutical and large biotechnology companies to establish strategic partnerships and support further development and commercialization.

-In collaboration with commercial and academic partners, the Corporation is also expanding the application of $DepoVax^{TM}$ as an adjuvanting platform for vaccines targeted against infectious diseases.
+In collaboration with commercial and academic partners, the Corporation is also expanding the application of DepoVaxTM as a delivery platform for vaccines targeted against infectious diseases.
 Pre-clinical studies have indicated that the platform may allow the development of enhanced vaccines for a wide range of infectious diseases by generating a stronger and more durable immune response more quickly than is possible with existing delivery methods.
 For vaccines that are unusually non-immunogenic, the platform may significantly reduce the number of immunizations required.
-The Corporation's goal in infectious diseases is to out-license the $DepoVax^{TM}$ platform to partners in order to generate revenues earlier.
+The Corporation's goal in infectious diseases is to out-license the DepoVaxTM platform to selected partners.